marekzajac97/bf2-blender/README.md

 <sup>1</sup>For best experiance always use the recommended Blender version.
 Newer versions of Blender might still work but have not been verified!

 ## Installation
-Download the latest `io_scene_bf2` package from [Releases](https://github.com/marekzajac97/bf2-blender/releases/latest) compatible with your system and follow the steps at [Installing Add-ons](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-legacy-add-ons)
+1. Download the latest `io_scene_bf2` package from [Releases](https://github.com/marekzajac97/bf2-blender/releases/latest) compatible with your system
+2. Drag-and-drop the add-on's `.zip` file into Blender or [Install from Preferences](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-legacy-add-ons)

 ## Usage
 Head over to the [Documentation](docs/README.md) for details on how to use this add-on